Strong Prices Realized in Cohasco Auction

 And over 700 other items in 34 different specialties.

-Cohasco's next Mail/Phone/Fax/Internet Auction is planned for late 2000, the firm's
+Cohasco's next Mail/Phone/Fax/Internet Auction is planned for 2020, the firm's

 Keen competition for interesting and unusual lots marked Cohasco, Inc.'s semi-annual Auction of historical documents, autographs, and collectibles.
 Ending September 16, 1999, some highlights of the sale include: